top of page

 Writer's pictureLyat Avidor Peleg

-Food Logistics In The Cold Chain Industry
+Food Logistics in the Cold Chain Industry

 The journey of food from farm to table is more than just a supply chain—it's a vital lifeline for billions of people around the world.
 Ensuring that perishable goods such as fresh produce and frozen foods maintain their quality and safety throughout this journey is essential for both public health and consumer satisfaction.
 This delicate balance is managed through cold chain logistics, a system designed to keep temperature-sensitive products within precise conditions from storage to transportation and distribution.